okdistribute/claude-code-for-pms/API_KEYS_GUIDE.md

 1. **Go to Linear Settings**
    - Open Linear in your browser
-   - Click your profile picture (bottom-left)
+   - Click the organization name in the top left
    - Select **"Settings"**

 2. **Navigate to API**